 ArtsPond was originally founded as a grassroots entity in 2014 with the aim to become a multi-arts Charitable Venture Organization or Shared Charitable Platform.
 Envisioned as a means to reduce the economic precarity of vulnerable creators and producers in the arts, this objective was initiated in response to Jane Marsland’s landmark paper, Shared Platforms and Charitable Venture Organizations (Metcalf Foundation, 2013).

 ArtsPond’s provisional charity status application to establish such a platform was rejected by Canada Revenue Agency in 2015.
-While a clear regulatory framework to permit these types of entities to operate does not yet exist, the actions of the Arts Working Group, a cross-disciplinary think-tank, helped to investigate the future of Charitable Venture Platforms and other alternative models of governance in the arts.
+While a clear regulatory framework to permit these types of entities to operate does not yet exist, the actions of the Arts Working Group, a cross-disciplinary think-tank, helped to investigate the future of Shared Charitable Platforms and other alternative models of governance in the arts.

 Like the first rains to fall upon dry ground, our story is constantly evolving and shifting course to salve parched roots and kin.
 As our streams begin to deepen and pool, we are striving to incubate a new kind of community bolstering the potential of diverse artistic creativity to flow and promote prosperity for all.